|

 5 – Place under grow lights or in a well lit window but not in direct sunlight

 as this could scorch your seedlings.
-Temperature should be between 60 to 100
+Temperature should reach above 80(26 degrees C) to 110(43 degrees C)

 6 – If pots are placed in zip lock bags water might not be needed for months.